rajsinghparihar/PyGame/README.md

 # PyGame
-Various 2D games made using PyGame 1.9.6 during this summer it now has 24 commits and the last 20 commits other than this one were because of my noob-ness towards using git.
+Various 2D games made using PyGame 1.9.6 during this summer.

+It now has 24 commits and the last 20 commits other than this one were because of my noob-ness towards using git.